facile-it/facile-it.github.io/content/blog/eng/building-a-scalable-redux-web-app.md

 Some events occur in the first scenario.
 The elevator is free at the first hit of the button.
 Right after the hit, the elevator heads to a specific floor.
 It's occupied indeed.
 A proper name for this event could be `ElevatorOccupied`.
 As soon as the elevator reaches the floor, there is another event `ElevatorFreed`.
 This event means that the elevator is available and can be used.
 This is a simplified scenario.
 There could be many other factors which generate different events.
 For example, the elevator might be broken, or it might break during its move.
 This event could be `ElevatorBroken`.
 The events we consider depend on how much we go deep into the process.

-To sum up, an event has the same signature of an action.
+To sum up, an event has the same signature as an action.
 It's written with a specific notation (Pascal case) and with a specific verbal form (past tense).

 # Sagas